jerkar/legacy-web-site/_jbake-site-sources/content/tour.md

 # Welcome to Jerkar tour

-With Jerkar you can write free form build definition (ala _Ant_), templated ones (ala _Maven_) or rely on conventions only (no build script needed).
+With Jerkar you can write task based build definition (ala _Ant_), templated ones (ala _Maven_) or rely on conventions only (no build script needed).
 In the following section, we will illustrate different different approach to use Jerkar.